GyulaMaloveczky/Cancer-Inhibitors/README.md

 # Cancer-Inhibitors
-Predicting cancer-inhibitor molecules based on chemical fingerprints/
+Predicting cancer-inhibitor molecules based on chemical fingerprints
 # Inhibitor Classifier

 This repository contains a comprehensive analysis and modeling of an inhibitor dataset, aiming to predict certain inhibitors based on various models and ultimately combining them using ensemble methods.